kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 It even has the pipe operator (`|>`) included making it even more similar to the Elm syntax.

 **Disclaimer: This tutorial should work for Mac and Linux.
-If you develop on Windows, it will might not work without some tweaks on your own**
+If you develop on Windows, it might not work without some tweaks on your own**

 ## Thing I don't use Elm for in IHP